America’s #1 Ice Climbing Destination

 The Ouray Ice Park was built entirely by an enthusiastic volunteer work force as well as donated materials and capital.
 Ouray Ice Park, Inc. (OIPI) was formed in January of 1997 in order to provide some formal organization to what had previously been a loosely organized grassroots effort.
 OIPI is a non-profit corporation that includes nine volunteer board members who are considerably skilled at ditch-digging and plumbing systems.
 The Ouray Ice Park as we know it today is a shining example of what a volunteer organization can accomplish with little capital but a lot of enthusiasm and vision.
 OIPI has continued to improve and expand the Ice Park each year through memberships, corporate sponsorships, and funds raised by the annual Ouray Ice Festival.

-The Ouray Ice Festival, held each Martin Luther King Jr. holiday weekend in January, is an eclectic gathering of ice climbers, gear manufacturing exhibitors, and ice climbing voyeurs simply thrilled to watch at a safe distance from the precipitous edges.
+The Ouray Ice Festival, held typically in late January each winter, is an eclectic gathering of ice climbers, gear manufacturing exhibitors, and ice climbing voyeurs simply thrilled to watch at a safe distance from the precipitous edges.
 The festival was first held in January of 1995 and is promoted by ice climbing pioneer Jeff Lowe.
 The festival is now entering its eighth year and is widely recognized as being the premier gathering of its kind, with familiar faces returning annually to climb, socialize, test out the latest equipment, or watch the pro’s try to scratch their way up Jeff’s latest exhibition route test piece.
 Over half of the annual operating capital needed to run the Ouray Ice Park is raised each year by the Ouray Ice Festival and it’s corporate sponsors.
 As the Festival has grown so too has the Ice Park, and the relationship has directly resulted in the fine ice climbing venue that we are all able to enjoy each winter here in Ouray.

-The Ouray Ice Park is entering its eighth season of operation and this year will mark the greatest expansion and capital improvement project that the OIPI board has embarked upon thus far.
-All of the existing pipe in the park is being replaced including large portions with galvanized steel.
-Additionally, the long-standing dream of expanding the park to the south beyond the popular “Schoolroom” area appears to be coming to fruition.
-Affectionately referred to as “South Park”, this expansion will increase the climbable ice in the park by approximately 25% and significantly add to the total of intermediate terrain thereby reducing the pressure in the “Schoolroom.”
+The Ouray Ice Park is the heart of Ouray’s winter economy and consistent improvement to the ice park’s infrastructure, water delivery system, and ice farming techniques continue to expand terrain for ice climber’s of all levels.
 If you have been a volunteer worker or sponsoring member of the Ouray Ice Park give yourself a big pat on the back for helping to make all of this happen and if you’d like to get involved and give something back to the Park please contact OIPI at P.O.
-Box 1058 Ouray,
+Box 1058 Ouray, CO 81247, email them at [email protected], or call them at 970-325-4288.